 We deliver balanced medical and scientific information to health care professionals within the U.S. through our company’s Medical Forums, which are conducted by external speakers.
 Speakers are selected on the basis of their expertise in the relevant subject matter.
 By attending one of our Medical Forums, health care professionals participate in interactive learning on therapeutic and health care industry topics.
 The goal of these interactions is to help attendees achieve improved medical results for their patients.

-With our strict standards for conducting these Medical Forums, we comply with the PhRMA Code on Interactions with Health Care Professionals as well as with FDA regulations, which assure that any product presentation is appropriately balanced with information regarding both the product’s potential benefits and its risks, and is consistent with approved product labeling.
+With our strict standards for conducting these Medical Forums, we comply with the PhRMA Code on Interactions with Health Care Professionals as well as with U.S. Food and Drug Administration (FDA) regulations, which assure that any product presentation is appropriately balanced with information regarding both the product’s potential benefits and its risks, and is consistent with approved product labeling.

 We disclose certain payments made to U.S. medical and scientific professionals who speak on behalf of the company.
 For a list of these disclosures, click here.

 We engage the services of external health care professionals only when we do not have the specialized talent or expertise internally, or when an external viewpoint is critical.
 We ensure that compensation provided to external health care professionals is fair and reasonable, and is aligned with the fair market value of the service in the home country of the health care professional providing the service.

 Where sampling is permitted, our company has established country-specific guidance and policies on providing prescription product samples to health care professionals.
 This guidance specifies the appropriate distribution and use of samples to safeguard against the potential for misuse or abuse of our products, or the diversion of our products to inappropriate channels.
 In accordance with the law and with ethical practices, we do not provide product samples to reduce or discount the price paid or reimbursed, or in exchange for prescribing, purchasing or contracting for our products or for recommending our products for formulary status.